 Don’t skip a climb all the way to Ravello – apart from the stunning views, you should visit the most stunning Italian villas: Villa Cimbrone and Villa Rufolo.

-Villa Cimbrone dates back to the 11th century, is a luxurious boutique hotel, Michelin star restaurants, and an impressive botanical garden that is open to visitors daily from 9 AM until sunset.
-Most tourists come here for the famous Terrazza dell’Infinito – the panoramic belvedere point.
+Villa Cimbrone dates back to the 11th century.
+It is a luxurious boutique hotel with Michelin-star restaurants and an impressive botanical garden that is open to visitors daily from 9 AM until sunset.
+Most tourists come here for the famous Terrazza dell’Infinito, the panoramic belvedere point.

 Villa Rufolo is a “younger” establishment dating from the 13th century, having been built by a wealthy family with the same name.
 With such a long history, the location is nowadays popular for its beautiful garden and a breathtaking view over the Gulf of Salerno and the Amalfi Coast.